ANSSI-FR/rust-guide/src/02_devenv.md

 $
 ```

-> ### Recommendation [ENVD-STABLE]:
+> ### Rule [ENVD-STABLE]:
-> In general, development of a secure application should be done using a
+> Development of a secure application must be done using a fully stable
-> fully stable toolchain, for limiting potential compiler, runtime or tool
+> toolchain, for limiting potential compiler, runtime or tool bugs.
-> bugs.

 When using a specific cargo subcommand that requires a nightly component,
 it is preferable to run it by switching the toolchain only locally, instead